millanek/tutorials/WPSG2022/README.md

 ```
 <p align="center"><img src="img/no_geneflow_f4-ratios.png" alt="DstatF4ratio\*" width="600"></p>

-Finally, we use visualisation heatmap in which the species in positions P2 and P3 are sorted on the horizontal and vertical axes, and the color of the corresponding heatmap cell indicates the most significant *D*-statistic found between these two species, across all possible species in P1.
+Finally, we visualise the data with a heatmap in which the species in positions P2 and P3 are sorted on the horizontal and vertical axes, and the color of the corresponding heatmap cell indicates the most significant *D*-statistic found between these two species, across all possible species in P1.
 To prepare this plot, we need to prepare a file that lists the order in which the P2 and P3 species should be plotted along the heatmap axes.
 The file should look like  [`plot_order.txt`](data/plot_order.txt).
 You could prepare this file manually, or below is a programmatic way:

 ```bash
 cut -f 2 species_sets.txt | uniq | head -n 20 > plot_order.txt